TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-12-28-3-signs-your-project-is-becoming-legacy-arrays-creep.md

 }
 ```

-They used this approach 10 years and I was thinking "lol, what an anxious approach to coding, they're so afraid they have to check everything".
+They used this approach 10 years ago and I was thinking "lol, what an anxious approach to coding, they're so afraid they have to check everything".

-Little did I know, nowadays, with similar projects, **I'm the one who checks everything because I have to manually verify the exact type of each variable.
+Little did I know, nowadays, with similar projects, **I'm the one who checks everything because I have to manually verify the exact type of each variable**.
 Those guys are already working on the 20th project and keep delivering.

 This takes about **half of our focus while working with projects** in [Rector upgrade team](https://getrector.com/hire-team) projects.

 <br>

 <div class="text-center mt-5 mb-5">
 <img src="https://pbs.twimg.com/media/FH83m_aX0AIjFAX?format=jpg&name=medium" class="img-thumbnail">